 This uses OpenGL quad-buffered stereoscopic 3D.
 It works with NVIDIA GeForce and 3D Vision with driver 314.07 or later; should work with GeForce GTS250 or better.
 It should also work with NVIDIA Quadro cards plus AMD Radion HD 6000 or better and FireGL V7600 or better with recent drivers.

-Using an NVIDIA GeForce graphics card and NVIDIA 3D Vision on Windows you need:
+For active shutter glass display using an NVIDIA GeForce graphics card and NVIDIA 3D Vision on Windows you need:

 - GeForce driver 314.07 or later.